senresearch/MatrixLMnet.jl/README.md

 estPerms = mlmnet_perms(fista_bt!, dat, lambdas)
 ```

-Cross-validation for `mlmnet` can be run using `mlmnet_cv`.
-The user can either manually specify the row/column folds of `Y` as a 1d array of 1d arrays of row indices, or specify the number of folds that should be used.
+Cross-validation for `mlmnet` is implemented by `mlmnet_cv`.
+The user can either manually specify the row/column folds of `Y` as a 1d array of 1d arrays of row/column indices, or specify the number of folds that should be used.
 If the number of folds is specified, disjoint folds of approximately equal size will be generated from a call to `make_folds`.
 Passing in `1` for the number of row (or column) folds indicates that all of the rows (or columns) of `Y` should be used in each fold.
 The advantage of manually passing in the row and/or column folds is that it allows the user to stratify or otherwise control the nature of the folds.
 For example, `make_folds_conds` will generate folds for a set of categorical conditions and ensure that each condition is represented in each fold.
 Cross validation is computed in parallel when possible.
 Non-default behavior for `mlmnet` can be specified by passing its keyword arguments into `mlmnet_cv`.

 In the call below, `mlmnet_cv` generates 10 disjoint row folds but uses all columns of `Y` in each fold (indicated by the `1`).
 The function returns an `Mlmnet_cv` object, which contains an array of the Mlmnet objects for each fold (`MLMNets`); the lambda penalty values used (`lambdas`); the row and column folds (`rowFolds` and `colFolds`); an array of the mean-squared error for each fold (`mse`); and an array of the proportion of zero interaction effects for each fold (`propZero`).
 The keyword argument `dig` in `mlmnet_cv` adjusts the level of precision when calculating the percent of zero coefficients.
 It defaults to `12`.